 Waiver Services

-Case Management

 Personal Care Attendant (PCA)

 Environmental Accessibility Adaptations

+Waiver Services

 Specialized Medical Equipment and Supplies

 Transition Assistance Services

-ii.
-Concurrent §1915(b)/§1915(c) Waivers, or other authorities utilizing capitated arrangements (i.e., 1915(a), 1932(a), Section 1937).
+i.
+Non-Concurrent Waiver.
 Complete the following table for each waiver year.
 Enter data into the Unit, # Users, Avg.
 Units Per User, and Avg.
 Cost/Unit fields for all the Waiver Service/Component items.
-If applicable, check the capitation box next to that service.
 Select Save and Calculate to automatically calculate and populate the Component Costs and Total Costs fields.
 All fields in this table must be completed in order to populate the Factor D fields in the J-1 Composite Overview table.